cart0113/pyjack/doc/source/index.rst

     time.time = faketime

-only changes the one reference -- if other references to the original functions or objects exist, they are not updated.
+only changes the one reference -- if other references to the original function or object exist, they are not updated.

-Overall, It's kind of trivial module, but it's proven a useful from time to time.
-And while short, the exact mechanics of the receipe of how to replace *all* references to a function / object in memory might be useful for someone looking to do something similar.
+Overall, it's kind of trivial module, but it's proven a useful from time to time.
+And while short, the exact mechanics of the recipe of how to replace *all* references to a function / object in memory might be useful for someone looking to do something similar.